tfjoek/class-of-09-scene-generator/README.md

 # README BEFORE USING
 link to site -> │││ https://www.givememoneyplease.xyz/ │││ <- link to site<br>
 THIS AN ALPHA VERSION SHIT WILL BREAK SHIT WONT WORK SHIT WILL LOOK UGLY
-<BR>ONLY DESKTOP SUPPORTED ALSO IF IT LOOKS FUCKED UP JUST ZOOM IN/OUT AND IT FIX IT
+<BR>ONLY DESKTOP SUPPORTED ALSO IF IT LOOKS FUCKED UP JUST ZOOM IN/OUT AND IT FIX IT<br>
+also if u have github account plz star for eternal blessings

 ---